tristaxu01/Intentional-Power-Outage/README.md

 ## NMAR Analysis:
 After analyzing the cleaned dataset, our team has determined that the column **"OUTAGE.RESTORATION (Y-M-D time)"** is **N**ot **M**issing **A**t **R**andom.
 This column indicates the time when power is restored in the outage region.
 However, due to the nature of power restoration, which may occur gradually by neighborhood over a period of several hours, it is not always possible to record the exact restoration time as a fixed point in time.
 Consequently, in some instances, the restoration time has been recorded as NaN in the dataframe.
 ## Missingness Dependency
+### Assessing Missingness of "CUSTOMER AFFECTED" with “Climate Change Region”
 <iframe src="assets/obeserved TVD.html" width=800 height=600 frameBorder=0></iframe>
+The plot compares the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is missing to the distribution of the Climate Change Outage Region when "CUSTOMER AFFECTED"" is not missing.

+<iframe src="TVD.html" width=800 height=600 frameBorder=0></iframe>
+Based on the plot, we conclude that the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is missing is the same as the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is not missing.
+**The Missingness of "CUSTOMER AFFECTED" does not depend on "Climate Change Region"**

+### Assessing Missingness of "CUSTOMER AFFECTED" with “U.S. STATE”

 <iframe src="assets/obeserved TVD in US states.html" width=800 height=600 frameBorder=0></iframe>
+The plot compares the distribution of the state of the power outage region when "CUSTOMER AFFECTED" is missing to the distribution of the state of the power outage region when "CUSTOMER AFFECTED"" is not missing.

+<iframe src="TVD distribution in US states.html" width=800 height=600 frameBorder=0></iframe>
+Based on the plot, we conclude that the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is missing is not the same as the distribution of the Climate Change Region when "CUSTOMER AFFECTED" is not missing.
+**The Missingness of "CUSTOMER AFFECTED" does depend on “U.S. STATE”(the state of the power outage region)**

 # Hypothesis Testing

-### Null Hypothesis:
-#### Number of intentional attack in high price region == Number of intentional attack in high price region
+#### H0: Number of intentional attack in high price region == Number of intentional attack in high price region
-Null Hypothesis: The distribution of residential electricity prices and the number of power outages caused by intentional attack is not different.
+**Null Hypothesis:** The distribution of residential electricity prices and the number of power outages caused by intentional attack is not different.
 Any differences observed in our samples are due to random chance.

-### Alternative Hypothesis
-### Number of intentional attack in high price region > Number of intentional attack in high price region
+#### H1: Number of intentional attack in high price region > Number of intentional attack in high price region
-A higher residential electricity price leads to more power outages caused by intentional attack.
+**Alternative Hypothesis:** A higher residential electricity price leads to more power outages caused by intentional attack.
 Any differences observed in our samples are not due to random chance.

 To test these hypotheses, we use the difference in power outage occurrence between the high electricity price region (i.e., the region that pays the top 25% of electricity prices in the US) and the lower electricity price region (i.e., the region that pays less than the top 25% of electricity prices in the US) as our test statistic.